Capital Left

 Rehab BudgetTotal estimated renovation costContractor bids, scope of work

-Rehab ContingencyBudget buffer for overruns (10–15% typical)Industry standard
+Rehab ContingencyBudget buffer for overruns (10–15% typical)Modeled

 Rehab DurationExpected months to complete rehabContractor timeline